distrochooser/distrochooser/doc/TRANSLATE.md

 - `python manage.py language en --persist` - All approved proposals will be written into files.
 If the language key is present within the json files, the file will be updated (first hit counts).
 If not, a file `additional-<langcode>.json` will be read

 > Please note that changes on the json files require a restart

+### JSON file update

+Translations are stored in `locale/<prefix>-<languagecode>.json`, while the `prefix` just serves for grouping purposes, but can be omitted with using `additional` as prefix.
+For example, if you creaete a japanese translation, you can use `locale/additional-jpn.json` as a file name.

+The content of all translation files is a JSON dictionary, describing the values.

+🚨 All types of translation updates require a restart.